Adraca/CQRS-Architecture-Examples/readme.md

 # CQRS Architecture Examples

 This repository contains multiple implementations of the same `API`.
-You can find more details about the `API` below.
+You can find more details about the `API` in the [The API](https://github.com/Adraca/CQRS-Architecture-Examples#blog-api) part below.

 All of this is based on various real-world `CQRS` applications and point of views.

 ## Branches

 Each branches of this repository shows a different and gradual approch to `CQRS`:

-The `Master branch` contains the most advanced version of the application and serves as a showcase for `CQRS` projects.
+The [Master branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/master) contains the most advanced version of the application and serves as a showcase for `CQRS` projects.

-The `Basic branch` contains a simple separation of `Commands` and `Queries`.
+The [Basic branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic) will contains a simple separation of `Commands` and `Queries`.

 ## The API

 The above branches all exposes the same `API`, you can find it [here](https://github.com/Adraca/CQRS-Architecture-Examples/blob/master/swagger.yaml).

 This is a simplified view of the exposed methods:

 ### Blog API